-As small business owners around the country are dipping into their personal savings to keep their businesses in operation, you may be wondering what we can do to get our economy back on track during COVID-19 and beyond.
+As small business owners around the country are dipping into their personal savings to keep their businesses in operation, you may be wondering how to navigate quarantine economics and what we can do to get our economy back on track during COVID-19 and beyond.

 Fortunately, there are steps that we can take at all levels — from government down to individuals — to help us recover.

 First and foremost, it’s vital that you stay healthy.
 This means observing stay-at-home orders so long as health experts recommend and taking precautions when you do have to venture out for groceries or prescriptions.

 Researchers Martin S. Eichenbaum, Sergio Rebelo, and Mathias Trabandt found that containment measures need to curtail economic activity considerably in order to achieve the best-case scenario.

 What is the best-case scenario?
 Saving lives.

 Based on the widely accepted economic cost of a lost life, the researchers found that the benefits of saving so many people through government mandates and stay-at-home orders outweigh the economic costs.

 China’s number of reported local transmission cases of COVID-19 is now around zero.
 Unfortunately, but not unsurprisingly, its economy has taken a hit from the sweeping measures taken to stem the spread of the virus.